Baykar Bayraktar TB2: Further use and vulnerability

-Ethiopia and Tigray
+Ethiopia

 Ethiopian forces have reportedly been using the TB2 against the TPLF in the Tigray War.
 Satellite images have shown TB2 drones in Harar Meda airbase, and debris of MAM-L guided munition have been found in Tigray.
 On 7 January 2022, a drone strike killed nearly 60 civilians and injured dozens more in a camp of internally displaced people in Dedebit in Tigray; the missile used was a MAM-L exclusively used with the TB2 drone.